 Development of the soil layer containing humified organic matter

 The A horizon in soils presents the soil layer where organic matter is accumulating with time and its velocity of build-up reflects the formation rate of “living” soil.
 Along with soil age the depths of the A- horizons increases logarithmically (R2 = 0.9947) as can be seen in Figure 2.
 At the beginning of soil formation, the A-horizon increases up to 3 mm per year.
-This development is usually highly dynamic and is certainly also influenced by the Danube River (e.g. nutrient and water supply for fast pioneer plant growth; Zehetner et al. 2009).
+This development is usually highly dynamic and is certainly also influenced by the Danube River (e.g. nutrient and water supply for fast pioneer-plant growth; Zehetner et al. 2009).
 After ~350 years of soil development, the soil formation rate is decreasing to ~1.0 mm per year.
 Soils older than ~350 years have a formation rate less than 0.1 mm per year.
 The A- horizons at the oldest sites with a sediment deposition age of maximum 17.000 years covering the whole soil formation in the Holocene, increases nowadays only 0.03 mm a-1 and reaches a soil depth of 60 cm.
 Older soils or naturally evolved soils with a mightier A- horizon were not found in the Marchfeld.

 Figure 2: Development of the A- horizon (mm a-1) along the studied soil chronosequence in the Marchfeld